 Consistent practice empowers us to become the artists we aspire to be.

 But skillful practice doesn’t just happen – we have to learn how to practice effectively.

-The most fundamental thing we need to grasp is how to manage our time, so here are 5 guidelines that help musicians use their practice time wisely.
+So here are 5 guidelines that help us musicians use our practice time wisely.

 1. Practice Regularly

 Intelligent, daily practice permits our creativity to unfold.
 Ideally, we’d practice similar amounts and at comparable times each day.